 Lack of simple step-by-step instruction

-10. What really matters are healthier habits.
+10. What really matters are better habits.

 By developing smart behaviors, you will have more energy and time for the people and things in life that are most meaningful to you.
 Although you cannot “buy” discipline you can learn it.
 The easier the habits you are tackling, the higher is your success rate.